16 LA Restaurants We’re Pretty Sure Are Haunted guide image

 The Old Hollywood Restaurant Guide

 Perhaps it’s the woman at the bar with a rhinestone cane, or Rhea Perlman ripping shots of gin with the maitre d’, but the energy inside Dan Tana’s has always felt a bit otherworldly.
-In the likely event of an actual poltergeist, don’t plan on making a quick exit, however, because you can’t—this West Hollywood Italian restaurant is cramped, chaotic, and that woman at the bar isn’t moving her cane for anybody.
+In the likely event of a poltergeist, don’t plan on making a quick exit, however, because you can’t—this West Hollywood Italian restaurant is cramped, chaotic, and that woman at the bar isn’t moving for anybody.
 So just take a deep breath and offer that otherwordly visitor some chicken parm and a swig of your martini.
 That’s what it came back for anyway.

-Formosa Cafe recently finished a multi-year restoration that saw the return of its original 1940s design and character, and the results are tremendous.
+Formosa Cafe finished a multi-year restoration that saw the return of its original 1940s design and character, and the results are tremendous.
 But you know who loves the renovation even more than we do?
 Ghosts.
 The moment you walk into this iconic West Hollywood bar/restaurant, you can feel the history seeping from its floors, and it doesn’t take a trained imagination to picture John Wayne and Ava Gardner lounging around the bar.
 Or maybe that actually was them.
 Either way, find an open seat, order some chile wontons, and wait for the next cold gust of air to brush across your neck.

 This Hollywood institution has been around since 1919, and therefore, is the recipient of our Highest Probability Of Flirting With A Bartender Who Is Also A Ghost Award.
 In truth, Musso & Frank is filled mostly with brochure-toting tourists and food that hasn’t changed much since opening day, but if you leave here in a bad mood, you can only blame yourself.
 The martinis are some of our favorite in town, the waiters all still wear red jackets and bowties, and there’s a hidden phone booth in the back in the event things get hot and heavy with your ghost-tender.

-The Best Bars In Santa Monica guide image
+The Best Bars In Santa Monica image

 LA Guide